 The pancreas is a gland organ that is located in the abdomen, behind the stomach and below the ribcage.
 It specializes in producing important enzymes and hormones that help break down and digest foods.
 It also makes insulin to moderate the levels of sugar in the blood.

-The most common cause is long-term alcohol abuse - it is thought to account for between 70 and 80 percent of all cases.
+The most common cause is long-term alcohol abuse - it is thought to account for between

 Chronic pancreatitis results in over 122,000 visits to a doctor and 56,000 hospitalizations annually in the United States.